kozjuli/kozjuli.github.io/_pages/research.md

 - **A Spatial Equilibrium Model of Racial Segregation and the College Gap**
 with Victoria Gregory and Hannah Rubinton [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-036.pdf){:target="_blank"}

+    > We incorporate race into an overlapping-generations spatial-equilibrium model with neighborhood spillovers.
+Race matters in two ways: (i) the Black-White wage gap and (ii) homophily—the preferences of individuals over the racial composition of their neighborhood.
+These two forces generate a Black-White college gap of 22 percentage points, explaining about 80% of the college gap in the data for the St. Louis metro area.

  ---
 ## Discussions <a name="discussions"></a>